CaptEmulation/nitrogen-website/source/index.md

 ```

 <p style="font-size: 120%">
-    and installing it on a device is then just:
+    and installing it on a device is as simple as:
 </p>

 ```javascript